Jontsu/DXPractice/README.md

 ## Current Application Build
 The free plans for Heroku Postgres have been retired and so there is no deployed application build available.
 Please refer to Testing & Developing to test the application.

-## TO DO's
-- Create logic for the two new datatables
-- User page or other way to display incomplete exercises or students who have not completed exercises (student / teacher different status)
-- Finalise styling
-- Deploy to GCP

 ## Testing & Developing

 Create a .env file in the root directory of the project and add your secret key and your local database uri: